 When your child falls in love with a sport, it can be difficult to step up to the plate and interfere.
 But sometimes as a parent, you have to play hardball.

-If a young baseball athlete throws too much, too often or too hard, and doesn’t take the proper rest, they are at risk of injury down the line.
+If a young baseball athlete throws too much, too often, or too hard, and doesn’t take the proper rest, they are at risk of injury down the line.
 As a sports medicine and shoulder/elbow surgeon, I see and treat a vast variety of acute and chronic issues in athletes of all ages.
-Here are some of my best tips for keeping young baseball players injury-free from OrthoCarolina sports medicine surgeon, Jason Silva.
+Here are some tips for keeping young baseball players injury-free from OrthoCarolina sports medicine surgeon, Jason Silva.